nationalarchives/DiAGRAM/inst/text_content/ref_models.md

 ### How can I use these?

-- To understand how you are performing: these scores provide a benchmark so that you can compare and assess yourself against two other (fictitious) digital archives.
+- To understand how you are performing: these scores provide a benchmark so that you can compare and assess yourself against two other (fictitious but plausible) digital archives.

 - As a template to create your own model: you may wish to build a model for your archive by basing your answers on one of the reference models, adapting them where neccessary to better reflect your own archive.